bdixon300/lembas/README.md

 # lembas
 Customised meal planner web application developed as part of a group project at Imperial College London.
+It allows users to find and create meal plans that are custom tailored to their nutritional goals and dietary requirements.
+They can also find recipes and meal plans they like in the shared community.
+React/Redux was used for the frontend, with nodejs/expressjs for the backend and a postgreSQL database.
+The Edamam API was used to extract accurate recipes and their associated nutritional data (The API keys have been removed).